WordPress/gutenberg/docs/contributors/coding-guidelines.md

 ## JavaScript

+JavaScript in Gutenberg uses modern language features of the [ECMAScript language specification](https://www.ecma-international.org/ecma-262/) as well as the [JSX language syntax extension](https://reactjs.org/docs/introducing-jsx.html).
+These are enabled through a combination of preset configurations, notably [`@wordpress/babel-preset-default`](https://github.com/WordPress/gutenberg/tree/master/packages/babel-preset-default) which is used as a preset in the project's [Babel](https://babeljs.io/) configuration.

+While the [staged process](https://tc39.es/process-document/) for introducing a new JavaScript language feature offers an opportunity to use new features before they are considered complete, **the Gutenberg project and the `@wordpress/babel-preset-default` configuration will only target support for proposals which have reached Stage 4 ("Finished")**.

 ### Imports

 In the Gutenberg project, we use [the ES2015 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to enable us to create modular code with clear separations between code of a specific feature, code shared across distinct WordPress features, and third-party dependencies.